-On March 30, 2016 the company filed National Instrument 43-101 Technical Report on the Maniitsoq property.
+On March 30, 2016 the Company filed National Instrument 43-101 Technical Report on the Maniitsoq property.

-On April 11, 2016, the company reported the results of QEMSCAN mineralogical analyses from drill core indicating the potential for high nickel recoveries from Maniitsoq mineralization.
+On April 11, 2016, the Company reported the results of QEMSCAN mineralogical analyses from drill core indicating the potential for high nickel recoveries from Maniitsoq mineralization, similar to results from previous studies.